softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 git = "hermes_git.harvest:GitHarvestPlugin"
 ...
 ```
-As you can see the plugin class from hermes_git is declared as git for hermes.harvest.
+As you can see the plugin class from `hermes_git` is declared as `git` for the `hermes.harvest` entrypoint.
-To use the plugin you have to adapt the harvest Settings in the hermes.toml.
+To use the plugin you have to adapt the harvest settings in the `hermes.toml`.
-We will discuss the exact step after showing the other pyproject.toml configuration.
+We will discuss the exact step after showing the other `pyproject.toml` configuration.
 ```{note}
 You have to run poetry install to add and install all entrypoints declared in the pyproject.toml.
 ```